Syntax and semantics¶

 Each component must have a definition and must be instantiated as a child component

 within a (higher-level) parent component.
-ESL has the built-in world
+ESL has the built-in world component which

 is the root of the decomposition tree.
-The world
+The world is not part of the system but

 represents the environment in which the system operates, which allows user to describe